aj2075/Azure-WebAPI-AAD-Authentication/README.md

 1. **optional:** [Install visual studio code](https://code.visualstudio.com/Download)
 1. **optional:** [Install python](https://www.python.org/downloads/)

+# Step by step instructions

+# building a simple Web API with ASP.Net Core

+First make sure you have successfully installed .Net Core and Git on your desktop.
+Then open a command propmt either directly or from visual studio code (Terminal > new Terminal).
+It's perfectly fine if you chose not to install visual studio code, just open the command prompt by typing "cmd" in the search box in the lowerleft corner.
+After that simply execute the following commands in the command prompt.

 You can use the [editor on GitHub](https://github.com/aj2075/Azure-WebAPI-AAD-Authentication/edit/master/README.md) to maintain and preview the content for your website in Markdown files.